ktnlvr/zedmech/rules.typ

 Choose an adjacent #hex.
 Gain 3#heat, deal 1#push 2#damage.

 If the space is occupied by a Mech it may dodge.
 For that, do a roll.
-On a _critical success_ no effects are applied.
+On a success no effects are applied.

 === Moving

 Move your Mech by one #hex for each Movement it has or less.
 Gain 2 #heat.

+=== Activating

+Perform the action described on the ability.
+An ability may only be used once per activation.

+=== Reactions

+A reaction is formatted as "_A trigger_.
+An effect".
+After the event described on the trigger has happened the event is activated.
+Reactions are executed in turn order around the table.

+=== Deployables

+A _deployable_ can be placed with an action.
+They occupy a #hex and block line of sight.
+They have 1 Hull and are destroyed if taking damage or an effect.
+They never roll to evade.
+They are immune to heat.
+Only one deployable from an ability may be active at a time.

 === Venting